Expansions of the Characteristic Polynomial of a Perturbed Positive Semidefinite Matrix and Convergence Analysis of Alternating Projections: Abstract

 \section{Abstract}

-We observe that the characteristic polynomial of a linearly perturbed semidefinite matrix can be used to give the convergence rate of alternating projections for the positive semidefinite cone and a line.
+We observe that the characteristic polynomial of a linearly perturbed semidefinite matrix can be used to determine the convergence rate of alternating projections for the positive semidefinite cone and a line.
 As a consequence, we show that such alternating projections converge at $O(k^{-\frac{1}{2}})$, independently of the singularity degree.
 A sufficient condition for the linear convergence is also obtained.
-Our method directly analyzes the defining equation for an alternating projection sequence and does not use error bounds.
+Our method directly analyzes the defining equation for an alternating projection sequence without using error bounds.